Tropical Storm Fred (2021): Hispaniola

 In the Dominican Republic, tropical storm warnings were issued as Fred approached the island on August 10.
 Upon landfall near Santo Domingo, 400,000 people lost power across the country.
 Flooded rivers causing the shutdown the country's aqueduct system caused more than 500,000 people to lose access to water.
 In Santo Domingo, 1,700 people were evacuated and at least 100 homes were damaged.
 More than 47 communities were cut off and 4,025 people were displaced by flash flooding caused by the storm, while 805 homes in total were damaged across the country; at least 5 were entirely destroyed.
 47 flights were cancelled or delayed at Las Américas International Airport and La Isabela International Airport.
 Social media reported street closures and the collapse of a bridge in Santo Domingo.

 In Haiti, the Civil Protection Unit issued a yellow level of vigilance (risk of impact at low to moderate intensity) as Fred crossed into the country.
 The Directorate for Civil Protection reminded civilians to be cautious of floods and mudslides.

 United States

 Fred caused a total of $1.1 billion in economic losses in the U.S.

 Florida

 On August 15, tropical storm watches were issued for the majority of the Florida Panhandle as the remnants of Fred drifted northward.
 As Fred regenerated and approached the state, the prior watches were upgraded to tropical storm warnings.
-Franklin County officials issued an voluntary evacuation order later that same day.
+Franklin County officials issued a voluntary evacuation order later that same day.
 Bay County officials warned residents to prepare for flooding rainfall events.
+Fort Pickens and Gulf Islands National Seashore was shut down on August 14 at 8:00 p.m. due to the approaching storm.